Here’s our guide on how to prep for CASPer to get into medical school. Follow along for CASPer exam preparation tips, sample questions, and more.

 Each video prompt only plays once, so pay close attention to the scenario that is described and the questions you'll have to answer.
 The videos are not very long, so don't be mistaken into thinking that you'll have to memorize tons of information within a short span of time.

-If needed, you are allowed to have a blank piece of paper, pen, pencil, and a dictionary while you take the test.
+If needed, you are allowed to have a blank piece of paper, a pen, a pencil, and a dictionary while you take the test.
 You'll be allowed to take any notes you want as you take the test, such as names or specific details, but pre-written notes of any kind are not allowed.

 Evaluators are not made aware of any personal information; they will not know your name, age, ethnicity, or any other revealing information.
 This eliminates the possibility of any prejudices interfering with a just evaluation.